 The Celestron TrailSeeker 8x42 is a good choice for anyone wanting to go stargazing, but they’re particularly well suited to anyone wanting to travel to dark skies.
 Astro-travel is best done as lightly as possible, with the TrailSeeker 8x42’s minimalist design making them a hugely more attractive option than large and heavy deep-sky astronomy-centric binoculars (such as the tempting, but very heavy Celestron SkyMaster 25x100) or a telescope.

 Aside from a little purple fringing when looking at particularly bright objects – such as a full Moon – the Celestron TrailSeeker 8x42 remains optically impressive.
 However, their specifications make them an entry-level choice in some ways; you wouldn’t want to go any lower than their 8x magnification and 42mm objective lens size.
 Although the TrailSeeker 8x42 are good all-rounders, 10x50 binoculars remain the sweet spot for stargazing.

 If this product isn’t for you

-For something slightly larger yet less expensive in the roof prism category try the Opticron Adventurer II WP 10x50, which have larger objective lenses, 10x magnification and high-quality optics.
-For a slightly pricier choice consider the Nikon Prostaff 5, which come in 8x42, 10x42 and 10x50 specifications.
+For something slightly larger yet less expensive in the roof prism category try the Opticron Adventurer II WP 10x50, which has larger objective lenses, 10x magnification and high-quality optics.
+For a slightly pricier choice consider the Nikon Prostaff 5, which comes in 8x42, 10x42 and 10x50 specifications.

 If you want a stereo view of the heavens and you don't mind mounting them on a tripod, then the heavyweight Celestron's SkyMaster 25x100 deep sky-binoculars come highly recommended.
 Best seen as an alternative to a telescope, these large astronomy binoculars’ 25x magnification and 100x objective lens bring objects closer, though you’ll need really dark skies to get the best from them.